ccamateur/settlement-keeper/README.md

 `settlement-keeper` directly interacts with the `GlobalSettlement`, `DebtAuctionHouse` and `PreSettlementSurplusAuctionHouse` contracts.

-The central goal of the `settlement-keeper` is to process all under-collateralized `SAFES`.
-This accounting step is performed within `GlobalSettlement.processSAFE()`, and since it is surrounded by other required/important steps in the Emergency Shutdown, a first iteration of this keeper will help to call most of the other public function calls within the `GlobalSettlement` contract.
+The central goal of the `settlement-keeper` is to process all under-collateralized `SAFEs`.
+This accounting step is performed within `GlobalSettlement.processSAFE()`, and since it is surrounded by other required/important steps in the Emergency Shutdown, a first iteration of this keeper will help to call most of the other public functions in the `GlobalSettlement` contract.

 The keeper checks if the system has been shutdown before attempting to `processSAFE` all underwater SAFEs and `fastTrackAuction` all collateral auctions.
-After the processing period has been facilitated and the `GlobalSettlement.shutdownCooldown` waittime has been reached, it will transition the system into the system coin redemption phase of Emergency Shutdown by calling `GlobalSettlement.setOutstandingCoinSupply()` and `GlobalSettlement.calculateCashPrice()`.
+After the processing period has been facilitated and the `GlobalSettlement.shutdownCooldown` wait time has been reached, it will transition the system into the redemption phase of Emergency Shutdown by calling `GlobalSettlement.setOutstandingCoinSupply()` and `GlobalSettlement.calculateCashPrice()`.
 This first iteration of this keeper is naive, as it assumes it's the only keeper and attempts to account for all SAFEs, collateral types, and auctions.
 Because of this, it's important that the keeper's address has enough ETH to cover the gas costs involved with sending numerous transactions.
 Any transaction that attempts to call a function that's already been invoked by another Keeper/user would simply fail.

 ## Operation